 It is very important to make a copy of the service data encryption key and save it in a secure location.
 A copy of the service data encryption key should be stored in such a way that it can be accessed by an authorized person and can be easily communicated to the device administrator.

-You can change the service data encryption key and the corresponding data encryption certificate by selecting the Change service data encryption key option on the service dashboard.
-To ensure that data security is not compromised, you must use a physical StorSimple device to change the service data encryption key.
+To change the service data encryption key and the corresponding data encryption certificate, follow the steps in Change the service data encryption key for your StorSimple Device Manager service.
 Changing the encryption keys requires that all devices be updated with the new key.
 Therefore, we recommend that you change the key when all devices are online.
 If devices are offline, their keys can be changed at a different time.
 The devices with out-of-date keys will still be able to run backups, but they will not be able to restore data until the key is updated.
-For more information, go to Use the StorSimple Device Manager service dashboard.

 The service data encryption key and the data encryption certificate do not expire.
 However, we recommend that you change the service data encryption key annually to help prevent key compromise.